Nutrition Facts for Chicken Thighs: Calories, Protein, Fat, and Cooking Methods

 The healthiest way to cook chicken thighs is by grilling, baking, or poaching them without skin.
 These methods don't require added fats and retain most of the chicken’s natural nutrients.
 Avoid deep-frying or using heavy sauces to keep the calorie and fat content low.

-15. Does skinless chicken thigh have less fat than chicken breast?
+15. Does skinless chicken thighs have less fat than chicken breast?

 No, skinless chicken thighs still contain more fat than chicken breasts.
 A 100-gram serving of cooked, skinless chicken thighs has about 8.2 grams of fat, while a similar portion of chicken breast has about 3.6 grams of fat.
 Chicken thighs are higher in fat but offer more flavor and tenderness.